 Our lay members are known as oblates.

 Oblates are men and women, married or single, active in any Christian denomination, who closely associate themselves with the Monastery of St. Gertrude through an initiation process and formal oblation (promise).
-There are currently over 70 oblates of the Monastery of St. Gertrude throughout the Pacific Northwest.
+There are currently over eighty oblates of the Monastery of St. Gertrude, living throughout the Pacific Northwest.

 People become oblates because they find that God’s call to daily conversion is facilitated in their lives through Benedictine spirituality.
-This spirituality is illuminated by the Rule of Benedict and the lived example of the sisters at St. Gertrude’s.
+This spirituality is illuminated by the Rule of St. Benedict and the lived example of the entire community of St. Gertrude’s.

 Oblates meet regularly in local area groups, and at the monastery, to deepen their personal and communal prayer and to explore ways to live Benedictine values in their daily lives.
 They develop deep and lasting friendships with the monastic community and with one another.

-At the Monastery of St. Gertrude, oblates take an active participatory role in areas such as the Raspberry Festival, Monastery committees, and retreat ministry.
-Oblates also volunteer where needed – the kitchen, garden, museum or library.
+At the Monastery of St. Gertrude, oblates take an active participatory role in areas such as the annual Raspberry Festival, monastery committees, and retreat ministry.
+Oblates also volunteer where needed – the kitchen, garden, museum, library, monastery offices, and during liturgies.

 The Oblate Community has nine area groups: